mmiele/TechnicalNotes/DASH-Test/documents/Glossary.md

 ##### Network switch ASICs #####

-An Application Specific Integrated Circuit (ASIC) is purpose built for a particular use.
+An **Application specific integrated circuit (ASIC)** is purpose built for a particular use.
 In this case, these are built to provide as much network throughput as possible.
 They are two orders of magnitude faster than general purpose CPUs for forwarding packets.
 While these ASICs can do x Billion PPS, with careful software work, CPUs can do x 10s of Millions PPS.
-For more information, see [A summary of High Speed Ethernet ASICs](https://medium.com/the-elegant-network/a-summary-of-high-speed-ethernet-asics-260637c50583).
+For more information, see [ASIC](#asic).

 ##### Network switch hardware #####

 A network switch (also called switching hub, bridging hub, and, by the IEEE, MAC bridge) is networking hardware that connects devices on a computer network by using packet switching to receive and forward data to the destination device.
+For more information, see [Switch](#switch).

+### Switch ###

+A **network switch** (also called switching hub, bridging hub, and, by the IEEE, MAC bridge) is networking hardware that connects devices on a computer network by using packet switching to receive and forward data to the destination device.

 A network switch is a multiport network bridge that uses MAC addresses to forward data at the data link layer (layer 2) of the OSI model.
 Some switches can also forward data at the network layer (layer 3) by additionally incorporating routing functionality.
 Such switches are commonly known as layer-3 switches or multilayer switches.
 For more information, see [Network switch](https://en.wikipedia.org/wiki/Network_switch).

 ## V ##